How to figure out what is wrong with your telescope when the

 is

 being pinched.
-Like all optics, it should be held gently.
+Like all optics, it should be held gently, and

 Primary